fluxninja/aperture/docs/content/reference/policies/spec.md

 :::tip

-Sometimes you may want to use a constant value as one of component's inputs.
+Sometimes you might want to use a constant value as one of component's inputs.
 You can create an input port containing the constant value instead of being connected to a signal.
 To do so, use the [InPort](#in_port)'s .withConstantSignal(constant_signal) method.
 You can also use it to provide special math values such as NaN and +- Inf.